 32.2.3 Evaluation

-Candidates for the Master of Technology Management Degree must obtain a grade of B or better in all program courses.
+Students for the Master of Technology Management Degree must obtain a grade of B or better in all program courses.

-Candidates who receive a grade of less than B in any course will be permitted to remain in the program provided the course is repeated and passed with a grade of B or better.
-Alternatively, the candidate may, on the recommendation of the Academic Director, and with the approval of the Dean of Graduate Studies, substitute another graduate course.
-Only one course repetition or substitution will be permitted during the candidate’s program after which the candidate shall be required to withdraw from the program.
+Students who receive a grade of less than B in any course will be permitted to remain in the program provided the course is repeated and passed with a grade of B or better.
+Alternatively, the student may, on the recommendation of the Academic Director, and with the approval of the Dean of Graduate Studies, substitute another graduate course.
+Only one course repetition or substitution will be permitted during the student’s program after which the student shall be required to withdraw from the program.

 ANY OTHER BUSINESS